Enjoy Coneys and Support Local Youth During Coneys for a Cause

 Approved the following items on the Consent Calendar:

-Approved and conducted a Closed Session pursuant to subsection 8(d) of the Open Meetings Act to consider the purchase or lease of real property.
+Approved and conducted Closed Session pursuant to subsection 8(c) of the Open Meetings Act for strategy and negotiation sessions connected with the negotiation of a collective bargaining agreement.

-Topics to Watch at the 05/27/26 Mt.
-Pleasant Zoning Board of Appeals Meeting
+Topics to Watch at the Mt.
+Pleasant City Commission Meeting – June 22, 2026

 To view the entire meeting packet visit: